digpublishing/catalogues-study/content/findings.md

 - **Digital catalogues are valued for their ability to incorporate new information as research advances and for their potential to reach wider audiences.**

     Participants liked that the catalogues could be updated as new scholarship is generated, and expressed the hope that museums would keep information current.
-Users also deeply appreciate that the catalogues are being offered as open access publications, putting information in the hands of wider audiences in the U.S. and abroad.
+Users also deeply appreciate that the catalogues are being offered as open access publications, putting information in the hands of wider audiences in the United States and abroad.

     *See: [What special value do digital catalogues hold for users?](/scholarly-content/value/)*

 - **Users would like to see museums stretch the possibilities of digital publishing.**

-    Participants were excited by what the catalogues have accomplished while also envisioning ambitious new directions in terms of catalogue interactivity and connectivity.
+    Participants were excited by what the catalogues have accomplished while also envisioning ambitious new directions of catalogue interactivity and connectivity.
 They requested tools that would allow researchers to add and curate their own information and engage in scholarly dialogue with one another.
 Users would also like to see museums engage with each other in an online environment by linking their resources and building tools or publications that cross institutional boundaries.

     *See: [What other possibilities could digital platforms explore to serve users?](/scholarly-content/possibilities/)*